 Dawne is a storyteller, Waldorf teacher, dancer and writer.
 She performs across Canada and internationally, is a regular performer at the Toronto International Storytelling Festival, a longtime member of the Storytelling Toronto community and current editor of “Pippin.”
 A faculty member with the Rudolf Steiner Centre Toronto, she is the Chair of the Storytelling Department and teaches “The Art and Craft of Storytelling” to Waldorf teachers.
-She is the Coordinator of the Professional Development for Waldorf Teachers part-time program.
-Dawne is also an instructor with University of Toronto School of Continuing Studies, teaching “Modern Storytelling; creative writing and storytelling.”
+She is the Coordinator of the Professional Development for Waldorf Teachers Part-Time Program.
+Dawne taught “Modern Storytelling: creative writing and storytelling” at the University of Toronto School of Continuing Studies.

 Dawne is available to work with Waldorf and public school teachers to further develop storytelling skills for presenting the curriculum to students in grades 1 through 12.
 She is available to present stories and storytelling skills to parent communities and homeschooling groups, and offers storytelling through grades 1-12 in classroom settings and for special events.
 Dawne also offers adult education courses and workshops featuring movement and storytelling.
 She finds that weaving movement and story together gives people somatic access to their imaginations, allowing them to deeply engage with the story.

 “We’re hard wired for stories.
 If you want to tell somebody something…and really get the point across, you’re much more likely to be able to do it, in an emotionally affecting way, through a story.”
 Margaret Atwood